Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality: Problem Formulation

 \subsection{Traffic Serving and Demand Rates Constraints}

 When there is no restriction, a demanding satellite $s'$ can be served by any satellite with a ground gateway connection.
 This will lead to a significant number of traffic source-target pairs, increasing the problem complexity.
-To reduce the traffic source-target satellite pairs, we assume that a demanding satellite $s'$ can only be served by its $M$ nearest satellites via LISLs.
-We denote the $M$-nearest satellites with ability to serve traffic for satellite $s'$ as $\mathrm{TopM}_{s:Q_s > 0} -z_{s,s'}$, where $z_{s,s'}$ is the distance from satellite $s$ to $s'$.
+To reduce the number of traffic source-target satellite pairs, we assume that a demanding satellite $s'$ can only be served by its $M$ nearest satellites via LISLs.
+We denote the $M$ nearest satellites that can serve traffic for satellite $s'$ by $\mathrm{TopM}_{s:Q_s > 0} -z_{s,s'}$, where $z_{s,s'}$ is the distance from satellite $s$ to $s'$.
 We collect all the traffic source and target satellite pairs in a set $\mathcal{F}$ as

 We denote the amount of traffic demand of satellite $s'$ served by satellite $s$ as $q^{s,s'}$.
-For all source satellite $s$ and target satellite $s'$, the traffic flow rate $q^{s,s'}$ is bounded by the traffic serving and demand rates of the satellites, i.e.,
+For all source satellites $s$ and target satellites $s'$, the traffic flow rate $q^{s,s'}$ is bounded by the traffic serving and demand rates of the satellites, i.e.,